Click on the link to view the SCB

 Why do women stay?

 Many people find it difficult to understand why women remain in or return to abusive situations.
 A combination of fear, love, the risk of homelessness and financial issues can make it very difficult for women with children to leave.
 Some women will want to remain in the family home and have the perpetrator leave.
-For some women, concern for the family pet can also be a factor.

-The scheme aims to prevent women or men from becoming victims of domestic abuse by providing a formal method of making enquiries about an individual who they are in a current intimate relationship with or considering starting a relationship with.
+“Clare’s Law” commemorates Clare Wood who was murdered by her violent ex-partner and aims to prevent women or men from becoming victims of domestic abuse by providing a formal method of making enquiries about an individual who they are in a current intimate relationship with or considering starting a relationship with.

 The aim is to help the potential victim make an informed decision on whether or not to continue with the relationship and will also provide further help and support to assist them if they make the decision to leave safely.
 This work is usually done by the Police in conjunction with an Independent Domestic Violence Advisor (IDVA).